-- memory (int or string convertible by toil.lib.conversions. human2bytes to an int) the maximum number of bytes of memory the job will require to run. - cores (float, int, or string convertible by toil.lib. conversions.human2bytes to an int) the number of CPU cores required. - disk (int or string convertible by toil.lib.conversions. human2bytes to an int) the amount of local disk space required by the job, expressed in bytes. - preemptable (bool, int in {0, 1}, or string in {'false', 'true'} in any case)-if the job can be run on a preemptable node. - unitName (str) Human-readable name for this instance of the job. - checkpoint (bool) if any of this job's successor jobs completely fails, exhausting all their retries, remove any successor jobs and rerun this job to restart the subtree.
+- memory (int or string convertible by toil.lib.conversions. human2bytes to an int) - the maximum number of bytes of memory the job will require to run. - cores (float, int, or string convertible by toil.lib. conversions.human2bytes to an int) the number of CPU cores required. - disk (int or string convertible by toil.lib.conversions. human2bytes to an int) - the amount of local disk space required by the job, expressed in bytes. - accelerators (int, string, dict, or list of those.
+Strings and dicts must be parseable by AcceleratorRequirement. parse.) - the computational accelerators required by the job.
+If a string, can be a string of a number, or a string specifying a model, brand, or API (with optional colon-delimited count).

-Job must be a leaf vertex in the job graph when initially defined, see toil.job.Job.checkNewCheckpointsAreCutVertices().

-- displayName (str) Human-readable job type display name. - descriptionClass (class) Override for the JobDescription class used to describe the job.
+- preemptable (bool, int in {0, 1}, or string in {'false', 'true'} in any case) if the job can be run on a preemptable node. - unitName (str) Human-readable name for this instance of the job. - checkpoint (bool) if any of this job's successor jobs completely fails, exhausting all their retries, remove any successor jobs and rerun this job to restart the subtree.
+Job must be a leaf vertex in the job graph when initially defined, see toil.job.Job. checkNewCheckpointsAreCutVertices(). - displayName (str) Human-readable job type display name. - descriptionClass (class) Override for the JobDescription class used to describe the job.